jimasp/behave-vsc/CONTRIBUTING.md

 - Automated tests (verify behave results):
 	- Close vscode and run `npm run test`
 - Manual UI tests.
 After running automated tests, if you made a change that affects anything other than behave test results then you'll want to run some manual tests of the _affected areas_.
-For example, if you changed feature file/step file parsing or filesystem watchers you'd want to run these manual tests as a minimum:
+For example, if you changed feature file/step file parsing or filesystem watchers, then you'd want to run these manual tests as a minimum:
 	1. commit your changes locally (because you are about to make file changes)
 	2. start debug on workspace 1, then
 	3. edit a group1 feature file, change the name of the feature and save it, then: